NVIDIA/container-wiki/toolkit/faq.rst

 Do you support Docker Swarm mode?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Not currently, support for Swarmkit is still being worked on in the upstream Moby project.
-You can track our progress `here <https://github.com/moby/moby/issues/33439>`_.
+You can track our progress `on gitub here <https://github.com/moby/moby/issues/33439>`_.

 Do you support Docker Compose?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~